-PCOS may be a complex disorder, but the cure is actually quite simple.
+PCOS may be a complex disorder, but the answer is actually quite simple.

 I used to be a classic example of the millions of women worldwide who receive band aid treatments for PCOS that fail to address the underlying causes.
-I started using Retin-A for acne when I was 12, and birth control when I was 16 to help restore my non-existent period.
-I soon progressed to antidepressant medications, antacids for digestive issues, and then on to Clomid, Metformin, injectable hormones, immune suppressant steroids, and IVF when infertility struck in my 30s.
+I started using prescriptions creams for acne when I was 12, and birth control when I was 16 to help restore my non-existent period.
+I soon progressed to antidepressant medications, antacids for digestive issues, and then on to injectable hormones, immune suppressant steroids, and IVF when infertility struck in my 30s.

 And then I fell pregnant naturally.